HSBNE/hsbne.github.com/admin/borrowing-trailer.md

 ---
 title: Procedure for borrowing the HSBNE Trailer
-layout: default
+layout: admin
 ---

+# Procedure for Borrowing the HSBNE Trailer

-# Steps
+## Steps

 1. Email the exec with time, date and copy of driver’s license.
 2. After receiving written approval, trailer can be used.
 3. After using the trailer, send a follow-up email to confirm the trailer is back onsite.

-# Rules for borrowing the trailer
+## Rules for borrowing the trailer

 1. The trailer is for use by active HSBNE members only.
 2. Members need to notify the Exec team via email when using or borrowing the trailer to avoid double-booking.